Research on Open Innovation in Science

 Impact of RTI policies on the relation between science and society

 A reflection on the role of Austrian Research Technology and Innovation (RTI) policies aiming at participatory approaches in research in improving the relationship between science and society.
-The document enables a shared understanding on the assessment of the impact of such policies, propose concrete measures to deepen the understanding of the role that RTI policies can play in improving the relationship between science and society in the Austrian context.
+The document enables a shared understanding of the assessment of the impact of such policies, proposes concrete measures to deepen the understanding of the role that RTI policies can play in improving the relationship between science and society in the Austrian context.

 Involving Stakeholders in Research Priority Setting